Skip to Content

 Motivation

-One of the most distinctive features is the declarative API.
-Very few libraries that we know of support this (at the time of writing, it’s worth mentioning meow , yargs and oclif ).
-Most others have either an imperative or a fluent interface, whereas tsargp offers a way to declare all of your command-line options in a single object.
+Few libraries that we know of support this3.
+Most others have either an imperative or a fluent interface, whereas tsargp provides a way to declare all of your command-line options in a single object.

-Moreover, by relying on TypeScript, it ensures that values resulting from argument parsing have accurate data types, i.e., they reflect the attributes specified in the options’ definitions.
-In particular, an option’s value will be a union literal if you declare a choice constraint in its definition.
-Even JSDoc comments are preserved in IntelliSense!
+By relying on TypeScript , it guarantees that the values resulting from argument parsing reflect the attributes specified in the option definitions.
+Even JSDoc comments are preserved in IntelliSense !

 Installation